iamciera/08SOM/lcmSOM/README.md

 `lcmSOM_analysis9_081814.Rmd` - A closer look at the wt cluster SOM from `lcmSOM_analysis1.0a_071014.Rmd` Just to see if I can get some understanding of gene clusters.

+`lcmSOM_analysis9.5_081814.Rmd` -

+`lcmSOM_analysis10_082514` - Comparing the clusters.
+This is creating SOMs that can be anazlysed further for chord plots.
+In this particular expample we are comparing seed size between the small (3,2) SOMs with top 25% co variance data.  **Best wildtype only SOMs**